sjmercene/osTicket-Help-Desk-Lab/README.md

 ### Default Document Error (HTTP 403.14)

 **Problem:**
-IIS did not have a default document configured, so it did not know which file to load when accessing the directory.
-I identified this after seeing the 403.14 error in the browser and researching the error code, which indicated that no default document was set.
+When accessing the osTicket directory in the browser, IIS returned a 403.14 Forbidden error and did not display the application.

 **Cause:**
-IIS did not have a default document configured, so it did not know which file to load when accessing the directory.
+I identified the cause by researching the 403.14 error code, which indicates that no default document is configured in IIS.
+This means IIS does not know which file (e.g., index.php) to load when accessing a directory.

 **Fix:**
 Added `index.php` to the Default Document list in IIS.